 The Warriors didn’t let up in the sixth as Blackwell singled and Peterson drew a walk to put two runners on base.
 Kyle Knigge delivered a two-out two-run single into center that made the score 17-4.

 LC State tacked on two more runs in the sixth on Lavalli’s team-high ninth homer of the season, a two-run blast that plated Kevin Knapp.

 Both teams were silenced in the seventh before Linfield made one final push in the eighth.
-Wylie led off with a double and pinch hitter Jackson Ruckert (Soph., Albany, Ore.) and Fisher each singled to load the bases.
-Kameron Bates (Soph., Springfield, Ore.) pinch hit for Truex and plated a run with a groundout and Nate McClellan (Jr., Shoreline, Wash.) shot a base hit to center for another run.
-The ‘Cats picked up two more runs on an RBI-groundout by Jordan Harlow (Sr., Baker City, Ore.) and an RBI-single from Kyle Chamberlain (Sr., Portland, Ore.), but those would be the last runs Linfield scored as the Warriors held on for the decisive victory.
+Wylie led off with a double and pinch hitter Jackson Ruckert (Jr., Albany, Ore.) and Fisher each singled to load the bases.
+Kameron Bates (Jr., Springfield, Ore.) pinch hit for Truex and plated a run with a groundout and Nate McClellan (Sr., Shoreline, Wash.) shot a base hit to center for another run.
+The ‘Cats picked up two more runs on an RBI-groundout by Jordan Harlow and an RBI-single from Kyle Chamberlain, but those would be the last runs Linfield scored as the Warriors held on for the decisive victory.

 NEXT UP: Linfield wraps up its regular season schedule Sunday with a single nonconference game against NWC opponent Whitworth.
 First pitch is set for 11 a.m. in Lewiston.

 Sets career record with 68 stolen bases